Ab initio Determination of Phase Stabilities of Dynamically Disordered Solids: rotational C2 disorder in Li2C2: Conclusions

 \section{Conclusions}

 To conclude we have studied the phase transformation from the low-temperature ordered orthorhombic phase to the high-temperature, dynamically disordered, cubic phase of Li$_2$C$_2$ using the stress-strain thermodynamic integration (TI) methodology.
 The stabilizing entropy of the cubic phase, associated with the rotational disorder of the C$_2$ dimers, is captured through the behaviour of the stress on the deformation path that connects the two phases.
-We obtain fair agreement with experimental results, in particular with respect to the finding that both phases appear to be local free-energy minima both above and below the phase transition temperature.
+Using MLFF we could show that the obtained results hold in the limit of simulations times significantly longer than those accessible by AIMD.
+We note good agreement with available experimental results, in particular with respect to the finding that both phases appear to be local free-energy minima above as well as below the phase transition temperature.
 Our findings indicate that the stress-strain TI methodology can accurately describe phase transformations from ordered phases to phases with dynamical disorder related to molecular units.
+It may also benefit from the usage of ML techniques that allow for simulations at much larger scale.